 Registry

-DroneDB Registry is a simple, user-friendly aerial data management and storage application.
-It features JWT authentication and implements a full REST API.
+DroneDB Registry is a comprehensive aerial data management and storage platform.
+It provides JWT authentication, a full REST API, and integrates with Hub to offer a complete solution for hosting and sharing geospatial data.

 docker run -it --rm -p 5000:5000 -v ${PWD}/registry-data:/data dronedb/registry